Viir/bots/guide/eve-online/developing-bots-for-eve-online.md

 ### Effects

 For the application to be useful, it needs to affect its environment in some way eventually.
 If it is a bot, it might send input to the game client.
 An intel tool, on the other hand, might play a sound.
-We have a common name for these observable consequences of running the application: These are the effects.
+We have a common name for these observable consequences of running the application: We call them 'effects'.

 ### Events

 To be able to decide which effects would be most useful, the application needs to learn about its environment.
 In our case, this environment is the game client.
 The application receives this information about the game client with events.

 When programming an application, every effect originates from an event.
 An event can result in zero or multiple effects, but the application cannot issue an effect without an event.
-This constraint is not so evident from a user's perspective because the user does not know when events happen.
-But knowing this rule will help to understand the structure of the program code.
+This constraint is not evident from a user's perspective because the user does not know when events happen.
+But knowing this rule helps to understand the structure of the program code.

 ### Event Response

-This section explains the structure of the response of the application to an event (type `EveOnline.BotFramework.BotEventResponse`)
+This section explains the structure of the response of the application to an event (type `EveOnline.AppFramework.AppEventResponse`)
 An important component of this response is the effects, as explained above.
 But besides the effects, the application can give some more information back to the framework to decide how the session continues.
 The responses are divided into two categories: `ContinueSession` and `FinishSession`.

-Following are the components for a `ContinueSession` response (type `EveOnline.BotFramework.ContinueSessionStructure`):
+Following are the components for a `ContinueSession` response (type `EveOnline.AppFramework.ContinueSessionStructure`):

-+ `statusDescriptionText`: The text to display as status description from the bot.
++ `statusDescriptionText`: The text to display as status description from the app.
 You see this in the console window or on the session view on the web interface.
 + `effects`: The effects, as explained above.
 + `millisecondsToNextReadingFromGame`: You choose how many milliseconds the framework should wait before starting to acquire the next reading from the game client.
-If your bot has some work to do, you might want it to do several steps per second.
+If your app has some work to do, you might want to use several steps per second.
 Sometimes, you have to wait for some progress in the game world, idling.
-In these cases, choosing a lower update frequency can save processing resources and space.
+In these cases, choosing a lower update frequency can save processing resources and memory.

 In case the app responds with `FinishSession`, the only component is the `statusDescriptionText`.